blurrycontour/zuul-gerrit/doc/source/zuul.rst

 **python-file**
   The path to a python file.
 The file will be loaded and objects that it defines will be placed in a special environment which can be referenced in the Zuul configuration.
-Currently only the parameter-function attribute of a Job uses this feature.

 Pipelines
 """""""""